oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 signatures.
 A consumer of a signed JWT that has checked the signature can safely assume that the contents of the token have not been modified.
 However, anyone receiving an unencrypted JWT can read all the claims.
-Likewise, anyone with the decryption key receiving a signed and encrypted JWT can also read all the claims.
+Likewise, anyone with the decryption key receiving encrypted JWT can also read all the claims.

-One of the common use cases of a signed JWT is representing user's identity.
+One of the common use cases of a signed JWT is representing a user's identity.
 As long as the signed JWT is one-time use, it typically only contains those claims the user has consented to disclose to a specific Verifier.
 However, there is an increasing number